deggertsen/bg3-class-surgebinder/README.md

 Oaths can be broken similar to paladin devotion.
 Oath breakers lose access to stormlight.

 #### lvl 1
-Find familiar (spren) - grants advantage on all non-physical checks while summoned?
+Find familiar (spren)
+* Spren grants advantage on all Intelligence, Wisdom, and Charisma saving throws
+* Has no strenth, but high dexterity and constitution

 #### lvl 2
 * Choose subclass (radiant order)